 Note: The power imbalance between source cell and target cell shall be within [TBD] dB.

-Editor’s note: FFS if the bandwidth of target cell is larger than the bandwidth of source cell for intra-frequency DAPS handover.
+- Tinterrupt1 is 2ms for intra-frequency DAPS handover when the bandwidth of target cell is larger than the bandwidth of source cell,

 - Tinterrupt1 is 5 ms for intra-band inter-frequency DAPS handover, where the source cell and target cell are synchronous,

 - Tinterrupt1 is 1 ms for synchronous inter-band inter-frequency DAPS handover, and 2 ms for asynchronous inter-band inter-frequency DAPS handover.